Are you looking to learn what problems blockchain solves? If you do, then you have come to the right place

 For example, if someone’s creative work is digitized, metadata will be generated which will include the timestamp, ownership, and other key details required to protect the work.
 All of these are then stored in a blockchain which is immutable.
 The creator is now safe to share his work with the public.

-Sony is one of the first movers when it comes to adoption blockchain for DRM.
+Sony is one of the first movers when it comes to the adoption of blockchain for DRM.

 It is important to emphasize how bad currently our healthcare is.
 We are currently in the mid-pandemic stage(Covid-19) and our healthcare systems are failing to cope with it.
 Apart from the immense pressure of new cases, one of the other reasons why our healthcare systems are failing is not using the right technology.